-Accompanying a caravan through a mountain pass - perhaps up Ten Trails and into the Icewind Dale, or in the course of traveling within any wintery landscape - the adventurers find that their travel is severely impeded by a gathering snowstorm.
+Accompanying a caravan through a mountain pass - perhaps up Ten Trails and into the Icewind Dale, while traveling at any point within Chapters 1 or 2 of Rime of the Frostmaiden, or generally in the course of traveling within any wintery landscape - the adventurers find that their travel is severely impeded by a gathering snowstorm.
 Initiative kicks off soon after with a skills challenge to keep one of the carts - and themselves - from sliding into the frozen river.